-How you employ your Emotional Intelligence at work will determine your business success.
+How you employ your Emotional Intelligence at work will determine your success at work.

 We all know intelligent people who don’t necessarily do well at work.
 Being technically smart and knowing your stuff doesn’t always lead to business success.
 The key to doing well at work is how well you get on with people.

-Academic Intelligebnce – as measure by IQ – isn’t necessarily connected with how well you manage yourself, nor other people.
+Academic Intelligence – as measure by IQ – isn’t necessarily connected with how well you manage yourself, nor other people.
 IQ doesn’t predict your success and happiness.

 This was revealed a few years ago when Daniel Goleman published his bestseller, Emotional Intelligence, why it can matter more than IQ.